nsidc/NSIDC-Data-Tutorials/README.md

     Or copy and paste one of these URLs: http://(6a8bfa6a8518 or 127.0.0.1):8888/?token=2d72e03269b59636d9e31937fcb324f5bdfd0c645a6eba3f
 ```

+If you started your container with the `-d`/`--detach` option, check `docker logs tutorials` for this output.

 6. Follow the instructions and copy one of the URLs into a web browser and hit return.
 The address should look something like this: